ameshalexk/minesweeper/readme.md

 URL to live site : https://ameshalexk.github.io/minesweeper/

+Unsolved Problems detected so far:

-Unsolved Problems : Recursion is missing as I feel the implementation could have been better.
+*-* Recursion is missing as I feel the implementation could have been better.
 Hope to incorporate this feature in future.

+*-* The game does not work on first load in any browser.
+However, on second load everything is fine.

 Instructions for MineSweeper
 Quick Start: